Amsterdam

 The Stedelijk Museum (modern and contemporary art) and Hermitage Amsterdam (temporary exhibitions from St Petersburg) round out the museum quarter.
 More intimate, the Museum Van Loon (17th-century canal house, period furniture, French-style garden) plunges you into the life of Dutch merchants.

-Palaces offer seasoned concierges: the Waldorf Astoria arranges private after-hours Rijksmuseum tours, the Dylan guided Jordaan walks with an art historian.
-De L'Europe has a private boat for canal cruises, champagne and canapés on board.
+Palaces offer battle-hardened concierges: the Waldorf Astoria arranges private Rijksmuseum tours outside opening hours, the Dylan guided Jordaan walks with an art historian.
+De L'Europe has a private boat for canal cruises, champagne and canapés aboard.

 Not to miss: